michaelgruczel/blog/_posts/2025-11-28-example-mcp-server-with-vector-search.markdown

 - Indexing - Vector indexing means storing vector embeddings in a database for efficient similarity searches.
 - Querying - Vector databases exhibit the ability to retrieve similar objects based on a query, based on pre-calculated values using a Approximate Nearest Neighbor (ANN) search for indexing and similarity computation.

-For our example we will use chroma db https://github.com/chroma-core/chroma.
+For our example we will use chroma db [chroma DB](https://github.com/chroma-core/chroma).
 We use the default chroma DB setting for the embedding.
 The default ChromaDB embedding function based on OnnxRuntime and MiniLM-L6-v2 model.
 The advantage of all-MiniLM-L6-v2 is that it is small (only 22MB), fast, and accurate.

 **Data for use case**

-For this example I will use data from kaggle https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?select=RAW_recipes.csv
+For this example I will use data from kaggle [kaggle RAW_recipes.csv](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions?select=RAW_recipes.csv)
 This dataset consists of 180K+ recipes and 700K+ recipe reviews covering 18 years of user interactions and uploads on Food.com (formerly GeniusKitchen).
 Download it from the website before you start and extract the RAW_recipes.csv.